tillhabersetzer/MEEG-experiments/README.md

 The folder for each modality either EEG or MEG contains:
 - experiment script (two versions for different setups)
 - stimuli folder (containing wav-files)
-- s script to check stimuli
+- a script to check stimuli
 - results folder

 Inspiration: